box/bart/README.md

 We use it at Box as the base of several of our internal projects.

-Please read through the [Bart Wiki](https://github.com/box/bart/wiki) for full details of the features and configurations.
+Please read through the [Bart Wiki](https://github.com/box/bart/wiki) for full details of the features, configurations, and installation instructions.

 [![Build Status](https://secure.travis-ci.org/box/bart.png?branch=master)](http://travis-ci.org/box/bart)